Time Management Activities For Employees

 1. Divide your teams into groups of four to five, and then have them select a team leader.

-2. After showing them how to build a paper boat, give them four pieces of newspapers and instruct them to make 40 paper boats of their own.
+2. After showing them how to build a paper boat, give them four pieces of newspaper and instruct them to make 40 paper boats of their own.

 3. The trick here is that all the boats must have the same size and shape.